 Expert image data collection isn’t all-hands-on-deck for comprehensive AI setups.
 At Shaip, you can even consider the following services to make models way more widespread than usual:

 We specialize in making textual data training ready by annotating exhaustive datasets, using entity annotation, text classification, sentiment annotation, and other relevant tools.

-Labeling audio sources, speech, and voice-specific datasets via relevant tools like speech recognition, speaker diarization, emotion recognition, and more, is something Shaip specializes in.
+Labeling audio sources, speech, & voice-specific datasets via relevant tools like speech recognition, speaker diarization, emotion recognition is something we specialize in.

 Shaip offers high-end video labeling services for training Computer Vision models.
-The aim here is to make datasets usable with tools like pattern recognition, object detection, and more.
+The aim here is to make datasets usable with tools like pattern recognition, object detection, & more.

 Image Annotation & Labeling for Computer Vision

 Computer vision is all about making sense of the visual world to train computer vision applications.
 Its success completely boils down to what we call image annotation – the fundamental process behind the technology that makes machines make intelligent decisions and this is exactly what we are about to discuss and explore.

 Computer vision is an area of Artificial Intelligence technologies that train machines to see, understand, and interpret the visual world, the way humans do.
 It helps in developing the machine learning models to accurately understand, identify, and classify objects in an image or a video – at a much larger scale & speed.